Potatoes are basically the perfect food

 For the lemon dill cream sauce:

-- 1 tbsp fresh dill, chopped (plus more to garnish, if desired)
+- 1 tbsp fresh dill, minced, plus more to garnish if desired

 - ½ tsp Dijon mustard